rdiaz02/Adios_Mendeley/README.md

 and
 [Erathostenes](https://play.google.com/store/apps/details?id=com.mm.eratos).

-Erathostenes should be able to understand one level of nesting in JabRef's groups, but it crashes on me when I use more (i.e., not that it does not display them, it crashes ---a bug I have reported).
-Moreover, Erathostenes takes a very long time to load my BibTeX file.
+Erathostenes understands the nesting in JabRef's groups, though it will only display the lower-most level, if you have several levels of nesting.
+So you can see part of the structure of your Zotero collections.
+However, Erathostenes takes a very long time to load my BibTeX file.
+It is Erathostenes what I use most of the time, but I am not fully satisfied.
+(Erathostenes might support Zotero in the near future: see [this road map](https://bitbucket.org/mkmatlock/eratosthenes/wiki/Changelog#!planned-for-08-to-be-released-september-2014)).

 RefMaster is nice (sorting by several fields) and in my experience faster